 What is an Employee Assistance Program (EAP)?

 This is a confidential service to help employees deal with any personal issue that might affect their productivity, including substance abuse.
 It may be a service provided by a department in the company or may be offered by a vendor contracted by the employer.
-An employee suspected of having trouble with drug or alcohol abuse may be referred to an EAP who has the time and the job of focusing on the employee's problems and enabling the person to get back to work as soon as possible.
+An employee suspected of drug or alcohol abuse may be referred to an EAP who has the time and the job of focusing on the employee’s problems and enabling the person to get back to work as soon as possible.
 An EAP can help an employer reduce accidents, sick leave and absenteeism.